Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Methods

 \section{Methods}

-Inspired by our pilot findings, we propose \textbf{Safe-FedLLM}, a weight probe-based defense framework for FedLLM.
-Its core idea is to leverage locally generated LoRA updates as security signals for detecting and mitigating malicious behavior during federated training.
-As shown in Figure~\ref{fig:method}, it consists of a LoRA-Probe for identifying malicious clients and a Safety Defense Module that mitigates malicious updates at three levels: Step-Level, Client-Level, and Shadow-Level.
+Inspired by our preliminary findings, we propose \textbf{Safe-FedLLM}, a probe-based defense framework that leverages locally generated LoRA updates as security signals to detect and mitigate malicious behavior during federated training.
+As shown in Figure~\ref{fig:method}, it consists of a LoRA-Probe for identifying malicious clients and defense modules that mitigate malicious updates at three levels: Step-Level, Client-Level, and Shadow-Level.